Trump says Ukraine should have surrendered to Russia and blames Zelensky for war

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-President Donald Trump on Thursday claimed that the nearly three-year-old war between Russia and Ukraine that started when Moscow’s forces kicked off an invasion in 2022 was the fault of Ukrainian President Volodymyr’s failure to preemptively capitulate before Russian troops began their attack.
+President Donald Trump claimed in part two of a televised interview that the nearly three-year-old war between Russia and Ukraine that started when Moscow’s forces kicked off an invasion in 2022 was the fault of Ukrainian President Volodymyr Zelensky’s failure to preemptively capitulate before Russian troops began their attack.

-Trump made the incendiary comments on Wednesday during a pre-taped interview with Fox News host Sean Hannity.
-The president’s remarks aired late Thursday during Hannity’s eponymous program on the right-wing network.
+Trump made the incendiary comments in a pre-taped interview with Fox News host Sean Hannity that aired Thursday on Hannity’s program.

-After Hannity asked about Trump’s threat to impose tariffs on Russia if the war continues much longer — tariffs that would be ineffective because three years of Biden-era sanctions have brought Russo-American trade to a standstill — Trump claimed Zelensky “has had enough” and “wants to settle” with Russian President Vladimir Putin.
+After Hannity asked about Trump’s threat to impose tariffs as a penalty on Russia if the Ukrainian war continues much longer, Trump responded that Zelensky “has had enough” and “wants to settle” with Russian president Vladimir Putin.

-Zelensky, he said, is “no angel” and “shouldn’t have allowed this war to happen.”
+Zelensky, he said, is “no angel” and “shouldn’t have allowed this war to happen,” even though it was Russia that invaded Ukraine.

 “First of all, he’s fighting a much bigger entity, okay, much bigger.
-When he was, you know, talking so brave ...
+When he was, you know, talking so brave...
 Zelensky was fighting a much bigger entity, much bigger, much more powerful.
-He shouldn’t have done that, because we could have made a deal, and it would have been a deal that would have been, it would have been a nothing deal,” Trump continued.
+He shouldn’t have done that, because we could have made a deal, and it would have been a deal that would have been, it would have been a nothing deal,” Trump claimed.

-He added that had he been Zelensky’s position he could have “made that deal so easily,” and claimed that it was the Ukrainian leader who decided on hostilities even though it was Putin who ordered the invasion of Ukraine and violated a 1994 agreement in which Russia and the United States agreed to guarantee Kyiv’s security in exchange for Ukraine’s government giving up Soviet-era nuclear weapons that had been stored there before the 1991 breakup of the Soviet Union.
+He added that had he been in Zelensky’s position he could have “made that deal so easily.”
+He claimed that it was the Ukrainian leader who decided on hostilities even though it was Putin who ordered the invasion of Ukraine that violated a 1994 agreement.
+Russia and the United States agreed then to guarantee Kyiv’s security in exchange for Ukraine’s government giving up Soviet-era nuclear weapons that had been stored there before the 1991 breakup of the Soviet Union.

 “I could have made that deal so easily.
-And Zelensky decided ‘I want to fight,’” he said.
+And Zelensky decided: ‘I want to fight,’” he baselessly claimed.

-The president’s contention that Zelensky, with whom he has a checkered history dating back to his first four years in the White House, decided on commencing hostilities with Russia is absolutely false.
+The president’s contention that Zelensky, with whom he has a checkered history dating back to his first four years in the White House, decided to initiate hostilities against Russia is absolutely false.

 In February 2022, Putin announced what he described as a “special military operation” against Ukraine, which he described as an illegitimate state governed by neo-Nazis.
-He said at the time that the goal of the invasion by Russian troops was to “demilitarise and denazify” Ukraine even though Ukraine’s government has nothing to do with Nazism and Zelensky himself is Jewish.
+He insisted at the time that the goal of the invasion by Russian troops was to “demilitarize and denazify” Ukraine, even though Ukraine’s government has nothing to do with Nazism, and Zelensky himself is Jewish.

 The UN General Assembly and the International Court of Justice have both condemned the invasion and ordered Russian troops to withdraw from Ukrainian territory.